Cognos Framework Manager vs. Data Modules

 Like that, OK, I’m going to go ahead and save this guy, save as in my live webinar folder.
 I have a backup there, in case I need to, but I’m going to call this as DM two, for example.

 Save that off.

-And the other thing I’m going to do to make it more presentable to users, I have all these tables here which now these reviews off of and … Manager, I would create a package and hide the tables that I don’t want people to see.
+And the other thing I’m going to do to make it more presentable to users, I have all these tables here which now these reviews off and Manager, I would create a package and hide the tables that I don’t want people to see.